rikyhidayat21/rikyhidayat21/README.md

-## Hi there 👋, you can call me Memet!
+## Hi there 👋, you can call me Riky!

 - 🔭 I’m currently working on PT Asia Sekuriti Indonesia as a Programmer
 - 🌱 I’m currently learning scripting language for backend development, thats so cool, I like it.